 What's interesting is that this precise balancing act occurs at all times within your body, even if you aren't aware of it.
 In fact, some people don't require probiotic supplements for these functions to work correctly, especially if they’re eating a healthy diet that’s rich in fiber.

 However, there are times when it's appropriate to take probiotics for immune function.
 For example, taking probiotics to help rebuild the immune system after lots of antibiotics is an appropriate time.

 What are the best probiotics for immune support?

 Probiotics are good for the immune system, but there are many different types.
 In fact, dozens of probiotic bacteria have been identified as beneficial.
 Here are a few of the most popular options:

-Lactobacillus is one of the most common options.
+- Lactobacillus is one of the most common options.
 It's found in fermented foods and yogurt.
-This strain helps with digestive issues and diarrhea.
-It is also taken for irritable bowel syndrome, inflammatory bowel disease, colon inflammation, constipation, stomach pain and colic in babies.

-Bifidobacterium is found in dairy products.
+- Bifidobacterium is found in dairy products.
 This strain lives in your stomach and intestines while performing essential digestion functions.
-It also starves off the harmful bacteria.
-While more research is needed to prove its effectiveness, many people take this strain to fight symptoms of irritable bowel syndrome, an infection by Helicobacter pylori (H. pylori) and constipation.
+It also starves off the harmful bacteria. .

-Saccharomyces boulardii is a yeast that is found in probiotics.
-It works to battle diarrhea and other digestive problems by regulating the intestines and protecting the body from pathogens that damage the intestinal lining.
+- Saccharomyces boulardii is a yeast that is found in probiotics.
+It works to battle regulate the intestines and protecting the body from pathogens that damage the intestinal lining.
 It's also responsible for modulating the immune system and maintaining the intestinal barrier.

 Some probiotics are known as multi-probiotics or broad-spectrum probiotics.
 These supplements combine various species into one product.